 Does this mean that you won't change during the course of your life?
 Of course not.
 You surely will change in some respects.
 Your values, the moral compass that focuses your life, will point you in different directions at age 20 than at age 60.
 Also, your self-awareness will deepen as you age, making you less defensive about your flaws and more sophisticated about where and how to apply your talents.
 But your essence - how you naturally feel, think, and behave - almost certainly will remain the same.
 As your life progresses, you more fully develop who you already are.

-You are able to read the StrengthsQuest book for free online once you have set up an account on the StrengthsQuest website and taken the StrengthsFinder assessment.
+You are able to read the StrengthsQuest book for free online once you have set up an account on the CliftonStrengths website and taken the StrengthsFinder assessment.
 Sign in to your account and look for the "Online Book" tab.
 The other StrengthsQuest books are also available in the library on both campuses.

-Follow the steps outlined on this StrengthsQuest page.
+Follow the steps outlined on this CliftonStrengths webpage.

 Log back in and continue taking the assessment where you left off.
 Your progress was likely saved.
 If you missed answering multiple questions prior to the computer crashing completely, contact the StrengthsQuest Support Team by e-mail at StrengthsQuestHelp@gallup.com or by phone at 888.211.4049 and request that your account be reset so that you can start the assessment over from the beginning.